The Legend of Bagger Vance

-The Legend of Bagger Vance is a 2000 American sports film directed by Robert Redford, and starring Will Smith, Matt Damon and Charlize Theron.
+The Legend of Bagger Vance is a 2000 American sports fantasy drama film directed by Robert Redford, and starring Will Smith, Matt Damon, and Charlize Theron.
 The screenplay by Jeremy Leven is based on Steven Pressfield's 1995 book The Legend of Bagger Vance: A Novel of Golf and the Game of Life.
 The film is set in 1931 Georgia.
 It was the final film starring Jack Lemmon and Lane Smith.

-The film was a box office bomb, grossing almost $40 million worldwideonly half of its budgetand received mixed reviews; it was criticized by several African American commentators and reviewers for employing the "Magical Negro" stereotype.
+The plot is loosely based on the Hindu sacred text the Bhagavad Gita, in which Krishna tutors the warrior-hero Arjuna; they are respectively represented by Smith's and Damon's characters.

 Plot

-As a senior, having had his sixth heart attack while playing golf, Hardy Greaves (Jack Lemmon) contemplates how his late wife used to ask him why he kept playing "a game that seems destined to kill" him.
-Explaining his love for the game, the story begins with his childhood idol: Rannulph Junuh (Matt Damon).
+In old age, having had his sixth heart attack while playing golf, Hardy Greaves contemplates how his late wife used to ask him why he kept playing "a game that seems destined to kill" him.
+Explaining his love for the game, the story begins with his childhood idol: Rannulph Junuh.

-Junuh is the favorite son of Savannah, Georgia: a noteworthy golfer from a wealthy family; he and his beautiful girlfriend Adele Invergordon (Charlize Theron) seem to have it all.
+Junuh is the favorite son of Savannah, Georgia: a noteworthy golfer from a wealthy family; he and his beautiful girlfriend Adele Invergordon seem to have it all.
 While serving as a captain in the U.S. Army during World War I, Junuh is traumatized when his entire company is wiped out in battle.
-Though he earns the Medal of Honor, he disappears after the war, returning to Georgia years later as a broken-down alcoholic.
+Though he receives the Medal of Honor, he disappears after the war, returning to Georgia years later as a broken-down alcoholic.